 Is Abraham Hicks True?
 Did you eat the whole thing?
-The Abraham-Hicks thing’s a puzzle, isn’t it?
-Not so long ago, I ate the whole thing, just as you may have.
+What about Jerry and Esther?
+Did you eat the whole thing?
+I did not so long ago, just as you may have.

 by David Stone